Germaine Ahidjo: Biography

-Germaine Habiba Ahidjo was born in Mokolo in 1932 to Hawa and Yaya Boubawa.
+Germaine Ahidjo was born in 1932 in Mokolo in the present-day Far North Region of Cameroon.
+Her mother was Fulani and her father was Corsican.

 In 1942, she obtained her certificate of studies in Yaoundé.
 She later joined the Girls College of Douala, today New-Bell High School.

 In 1947, she was awarded a scholarship to France, where she graduated as a state nurse in 1952 and specialized in tropical diseases.

-She became friend with Ahmadou Ahidjo in 1955 and they were married on 17 August, 1956.
+She became friends with Ahmadou Ahidjo in 1955 and they were married on 17 August 1956.
 They had three daughters: Babette, Aissatou and Aminatou.
 She also had a son, Daniel Toufick, born before her marriage with Ahidjo.
 Mohamadou Badjika Ahidjo, now a deputy and a visiting ambassador, is the son of Ahidjo with his first wife, Ada Garoua.
 After the resignation of her husband in 1982 and her death sentence in absentia as a result of her supposed involvement in the failed coup of 1984, they settled in Dakar, Senegal, where she still lived.
 Her husband died on 30 November 1989.
 She campaigned for his official rehabilitation, including the repatriation of his ashes to Cameroon.

-She died on 19 April 2021, at age 89 in Dakar, Sénégal.
+She died on 19 April 2021, at age 89 in Dakar, Senegal, where she had been suffering from protracted illness.